neyirerdeser/Kathina/README.md

 # Kathina
-This is mowglu's branch changes.
+This is ilhan's branch changes.